draft judge roy moore

 Pro-life activists in the Tuscaloosa area state that Bentley has long been outspoken on the right-to-life and has supported local efforts to advocate the right-to-life.

-- An Up or Down Vote?As Attorney General Troy King previously said earlier, we need an up or down vote on gambling.
+As Attorney General Troy King previously said earlier, we need an up or down vote on gambling.

 So the gambling forces demonstrated their strength, and dominated the Alabama Legislature with the issue of gambling.
 They got their bill through the Alabama State Senate where it was defeated in the Alabama House.
 We had our up and down vote as the gambling folks had asked for.
 It works like this, heads we win, tails you lose.
 If it had passed, we would have had legalized gambling all over the state.
 If it had been voted on and failed, there would be no removal of gambling in the state.
 This was the fair up and down vote that was given to us.
+This time Governor Robert Bentley promises that a vote on gambling in Alabama would result in the removal of gambling.

 Gambling can only come into this state legally by changing the Alabama Constitution.
 A constitutional amendment first must be passed by the legislature, then voted on by the people.
 So when the gambling folks say, lets vote on the issue and be democratic about it, they are simply referring to the process of passing a constitutional amendment.
 The gambling forces want a constitutional amendment which includes a vote of the people to allow gambling in the state.
 Once they get that, they will spend millions on their propaganda promoting gambling and selling it under the guise as job growth and a source of revenue for the public schools.
 As we saw in 1999 on the Sigeleman Lottery Bill, most of the newspapers supported it, and they were almost successful in passing it.
 The vote in 1999 was an up or down vote.
 It was voted down.
 If it had passed, all forms of gambling restrictions would have been removed from the Alabama Constitution and in addition to having a lottery, we would have had legalized gambling as well.
 So the gambling folks want another chance to legalize gambling with an up or down vote.
 As was demonstrated in the Alabama Legislature in 2010, an up or down vote is not likely to do anything to remove gambling, it just gives the opportunity to legalize gambling.
 Further, Alabama Constitutional Amendments are designed to be voted on by yes it passes, and no it fails.
 The double option of a true up and down vote has not been previously demonstrated.
+But Robert Bentley promises that in Alabama the option of removal of gambling will happen this time.

 Very simple.
 Gambling is prohibited very clearly in the Alabama Constitution.
 There are many Alabama laws prohibiting gambling.
 The chief law enforcement officer, the Attorney General should be pro active in enforcing the laws.
 Because our current Attorney General has failed to take action, the executive branch has come up with the Gambling Task Force, which has enforced gambling laws and shut down gambling operations in most parts of the state.
 Local courts and the Alabama Supreme Court have consistently backed Governor Riley's Gambling Task Force in their efforts to enforce the gambling laws.
 Several of the county District Attorneys have also taken legal action and shut down gambling operations.
 Gambling can be removed is government officials simply have the internal fortitude to do what is right and enforce the law.

-How about Indian Gambling?
+How about Indian Gambling in Alabama?

 Our Congress has not passed any laws recently to further legalize Indian gambling.
 For Indian gambling to be legal, there must be 2 elements: